Non-Perturbative Random Matrix Model of ${\cal N}=2$ JT Supergravity: Introduction

-An important next step is to find a non-perturbative definition of the matrix model.
-This Letter presents a natural one from which results can be efficiently extracted.
-Matrix models can often be written in terms of families of orthogonal polynomials~\cite{Brezin:1978sv,Bessis:1980ss}, characterized by a recursion relation.
+An important next step is to find a natural non-perturbative definition of the matrix model that exhibits these features.
+This paper presents one from which results can be efficiently extracted.
+Random matrix models can often be written in terms of families of orthogonal polynomials~\cite{Brezin:1978sv,Bessis:1980ss}, characterized by a recursion relation.
 Physical quantities are then expressed in terms of the polynomials.
-The recursion coefficients defining the polynomials follow from the matrix model potential, in the form of a difference equation.
-In the double-scaling limit that yields gravity, the difference equation becomes a non-linear ordinary differential equation, known (from the literature of the early 1990s) as a ``string equation''~\footnote{For a recent exposition in the JT gravity context, see the early sections of ref.~\cite{Johnson:2021tnl}.}.
-It will be shown below how to build a {\it single} equation that will capture key features of the non-BPS sectors of ${\cal N}{=}2$ JT supergravity, along with~$\nu$ BPS states.
-The construction's components are a family of minimal models, a particular combination of which yields the model.
+The recursion coefficients defining the polynomials satisfy difference equations that follow from the matrix model potential.
+In the double-scaling limit that yields gravity, the difference equations become non-linear ordinary differential equations (ODEs), known (from the literature of the early 1990s) as ``string equations''\footnote{For a recent exposition in the JT gravity context, see the early sections of ref.~\cite{Johnson:2021tnl}.}.
+For a one-matrix model (the case of relevance here), only one such equation emerges in the limit.
+It will be shown below how to build a string equation whose solutions capture key features of the non-BPS and BPS sectors of ${\cal N}{=}2$ JT supergravity, yielding formulae~(\ref{eq:leading-spectral-density}) and~(\ref{eq:BPS-density}), and perturbative and non-perturbative physics beyond.
+The construction's components are a family of multicritical models, a particular combination of which yields the model.